-benefit year (i.e. before May 30th of the benefit year following the benefit year during which you incur eligible expenses), or you reach age 70, whichever is earlier.
+Expenses must be submitted thirty (30) days after the end of the benefit year (i.e. before May 30 of the benefit year following the benefit year during which you incur eligible expenses), or;

 90 days after your HSA coverage ends, whichever is earlier.